FLAGSTONE / CONCRETE PAVERS:

 Our primary suppliers are Hardscape Materials.
 Each supplier has dozens of sample colors and styles in stock.
 And, they will order for personal delivery, at no extra charge, anything specific that you choose; if they don’t carry it in stock.

-Q: Why would I want to choose Belgard pavers vs.
+Why would I want to choose Belgard pavers vs. Flagstone?

-Q: How do you know what kind of retaining wall is
+How do you know what kind of retaining wall is needed?

 However, for retaining walls above 5’ of average height, we will hire a private Engineer to design, scale, and submit plans to the city building code enforcement division for approval and issuance of a building permit.
 If the plans are rejected, a permit will not be issued until the rejected items are modified.
 For wall heights under 5’ of average height, a building permit is not required.